Community Birth Doula Training and Certification | Entrenamiento Comunitario “Doula” De Parto Y Programa de Certification

 Is Doula Care covered by Insurance?

 Increasingly, HMO and PPO plans are including payment for Doula services.
 As of January 1, 2023, California’s Medi-Cal plan will include Doula Services as a covered benefit.
 Certified Doulas may apply for and receive Medi-Cal reimbursement for their services.
-This training will teach you how to do that.
+This training will teach you how to become a Medi-Cal doula and start earning right away.

 ABOUT COMMUNITY DOULAS VS. CONVENTIONAL DOULAS